knative/docs/serving/samples/helloworld-rust/README.md

 apps are generally more useful if you build them step-by-step.
 The following instructions recreate the source files from this folder.

-1. Create a new file named `Cargo.toml` and paste the following code.
-This code
+1. Create a new file named `Cargo.toml` and paste the following code:

     ```toml
     [package]